parse-community/parse-server/CONTRIBUTING.md

 Syntax: `[major]`**.**`[minor]`**.**`[patch]`**-**`[pre-release-label]`

-- The `major` version increments every year and may include changes that are *not* backwards compatible.
+- The `major` version increments with the first release of every year and may include changes that are *not* backwards compatible.
 - The `minor` version increments during the year and may include new features or improvements of existing features that are backwards compatible.
 - The `patch` version increments during the year and may include bug fixes that are backwards compatible.
 - The `pre-release-label` is optional for pre-release versions such as: